How to fix problems with a new build home

 Understanding your warranty with the National House Building Council

-It's crucial to understand the specifics of this coverage.
 The NHBC warranty aims to ensure that builders rectify defects during the warranty period, without additional costs to the homeowner.
-Familiarize yourself with the warranty's terms to assert your rights effectively.
+Familiarise yourself with the warranty's terms to assert your rights effectively.

 How to effectively communicate with your warranty provider

 Successful resolution of new build problems hinges on effective communication with warranty providers.
 Start by reporting issues as soon as they arise.
-It's advisable to document these problems thoroughly, including dates, descriptions, and photographs.
+Document these problems thoroughly, including dates, descriptions, and photographs.

 Contact your provider formally, using their preferred communication method, be it email, an online portal, or written correspondence.
-Provide clear, concise information about the issues.
+Provide clear and concise information about the issues.

 If responses are slow or unsatisfactory, escalate your concerns.
 Remember, you're entitled to have these problems fixed in a reasonable time frame.
 Engage the warranty provider's dispute resolution service if necessary.